nmarley/rusttools/dq/README.md

 Replaces smart quotes (`"`, `"`, `'`, `'`) with their "dumb" ASCII counterparts (`"`, `'`).

-Has options for em dash and en dash replacements (disabled by default).
+Has options for em dash and en dash replacements (enabled by default).

 Primarily useful when an LLM generates a block of text with smart quotes that you didn't want.